Rubber boa: Description

 Rubber boas are one of the smaller boa species, adults can be anywhere from 38 to 84 cm long; newborns are typically 19 to 23 cm long.
 The common name is derived from their skin which is often loose and wrinkled and consists of small scales that are smooth and shiny.
 These characteristics give the snakes a rubber-like look and texture.
 Colors are typically tan to dark brown with a lighter ventral surface but sometimes olive-green, yellow, or orange.
 Newborns often appear pink and slightly transparent but darken with age.
 Rubber boas have small eyes with vertically elliptical pupils and short blunt heads that are no wider than the body.
 One of the most identifiable characteristics of rubber boas is their short blunt tails that closely resemble the shape of their head.
 Rubber boas appear quite different visually than any other species that share the same range (except maybe for the southern rubber boa) and thus are usually easy to identify.

 Distribution

-Rubber boas are the most northerly of boa species.
-The distribution of rubber boas covers a large portion of the western United States, stretching from the Pacific Coast east to western Utah and Montana, as far south as the San Bernardino and San Jacinto Mountains east of Los Angeles in California, and as far north as southern British Columbia.
-There have also been rare sightings in Colorado and Alberta in addition to the states/provinces that they are known to thrive in: California, Oregon, Washington, Nevada, Utah, Wyoming, Montana, Idaho, and extending to its northernmost range in British Columbia.
-This is also the highest latitude of any boa, that is to say the closest point to either pole for a boa.
+Rubber boas are the most northerly of all boa species.
+The distribution of rubber boas covers a large portion of the western United States, stretching from the Pacific Coast east to western Utah and Montana, as far south as central California, and as far north as southern British Columbia in Canada.
+There have also been rare sightings in Colorado and Alberta in addition to the states/provinces that they are known to thrive in: California, Oregon, Washington, Nevada, Utah, Wyoming, Montana, Idaho, and extending to its northernmost range in British Columbia, around Pemberton, Williams Lake, and Radium Hot Springs.